 For too many students, the United States public education system is failing.
-Students of color trail white peers by an average of 2 grade levels (NCES, 2009, 2011), and upon entering fourth grade, children from low-income families are already two to three grades behind their higher-income peers.
-(NCES 2009) Meanwhile, data show that the top 20% of teachers generate 5 to 6 more months of student learning each year than a poor-performing teacher, but the nation’s 50 largest districts lose approximately 10,000 high-performing teachers each year.
-(TNTP, 2012) Moreover, it is estimated that in the next decade 40% of today's principals will retire.
-School leaders who are retiring are not being replaced by enough qualified candidates.
-(NASSP, 2002)
+Students of color trail their white peers by an average of two grade levels1, and upon entering fourth grade, children from low-income families are already two to three grade levels behind their higher-income peers.2 Meanwhile, data show that the top 20% of teachers generate an additional five to six months of student learning each year than poorly performing teachers, yet the nation’s 50 largest districts lose approximately 10,000 high-performing teachers each year.3 Moreover, it is estimated that in the next decade 40% of today's principals will retire.
+School leaders who are retiring are not being replaced by enough qualified candidates.4

-In 2008, a new model to support teacher-leaders was founded both in London and in New Orleans.
-In the summer of 2011, Leading Educators emerged from a pilot phase, received independent 501c3 status, and began national expansion.
-Leading Educators’ theory of change is that by simultaneously retaining high-quality teacher-leaders and increasing their reach to drive student achievement, high need schools will be able to close the achievement gap.
-This theory is supported by research that demonstrates the impact of distributed leadership and collaboration on raising student achievement.
+Leading Educators’ theory of change is that by simultaneously retaining high-quality teacher leaders and increasing their reach to drive student achievement, high-need schools will be able to close the achievement gap.
+This theory is supported by research demonstrating the impact of distributed leadership and teacher collaboration on raising student achievement.

 - Katie Meyer, Cohort 2011